Google (XML) Sitemap Generator Plugin Help

 Google Webmaster Tools shows 0 indexed pages

-Sometimes you might experienced the issue, that Google Webmaster Tools shows some pages of the sitemap as “submitted”, but not as “indexed” or the number of indexed pages is lower than the submitted ones.
+Sometimes you might experienced the issue, that Google Webmaster Tools shows some pages of the sitemap as "submitted", but not as "indexed".
 Please verify the following:

 Google Webmaster Tools reports "Missing XML tag"